ingleseben/Material-Design-3-Dynamic-Mobile-Dashboard/README.md

 - Create a blank dashboard to start fresh (optional) or copy some part of the codes or full codes from  [full YAML](https://github.com/ElementZoom/Material-Design-3-Dynamic-Mobile-Dashboard/blob/main/full_yaml.txt) into your Home Assistant dashboard.
 - Install the required HACS components (such as swipe-card, stack-in-card, popup-card, etc. — see your setup for what’s needed).
+- You need to adjust the navbar card directory to suit your current dashboard (if you don't start fresh).
 - To unlock the full functionality (like weather icons, notification counts, and more), you’ll need to add the corresponding [sensors](https://github.com/ElementZoom/Material-Design-3-Dynamic-Mobile-Dashboard/tree/main/template%20sensor) to your config.
 - For the Hue scene, you'll need to have the automation, scripts, input boolean, input text, and input number in your system that you can find in [hue asset folder](https://github.com/ElementZoom/Material-Design-3-Dynamic-Mobile-Dashboard/tree/main/hue%20asset)
 - Apply the MD3 theme and select your preferred colors.
 It is accessible from Home > More > Theme Icon